Embedding Network Autoregression for time series analysis and causal peer effect inference: Large Sample Results

 Now, we prove asymptotic results for the model in the finite $T$ case which is appropriate for the problem of causal peer influence estimation.
-This finite $T$ case was not studied in earlier works of \cite{zhu2017network,chen2023community}.
+This finite $T$ case was not studied in earlier works of \cite{zhu2017network,chen2023community} on network autoregressive models.
+Although motivated by the peer effect literature, the recent work of \cite{wu2023random} does not study the finite $T$ case either.
 Note that we no longer require $\vrt{\alpha}+\vrt{\theta}<1$ in the finite $T$ case.
-Distinctively from the Theorem \ref{thm-enar-clt-NT} and \ref{thm-enar-clt-NTK}, the consistency of $\hat\mu$ given finite $T$ is different as the estimation error for the latent position effects, $\hat\beta-\bH\T\beta$, will only be bounded in probability.
-However, our result still shows the peer influence parameter $\theta$ along with other parameters, namely, $\alpha$ and $\gamma$, which we are typically interested in inferring are all $\sqrt{N}$ consistent.
+Distinctively from the Theorem \ref{thm-enar-ev-clt-NT} and \ref{thm-enar-ev-clt-NTK}, the consistency of $\hat\mu$ given finite $T$ is different as the estimation error for the latent position effects, $\hat\beta_{ev}-{\bH_{ev}}\T\beta_{ev}$, will only be bounded in probability.
+However, our result still shows the peer influence parameter $\theta_{ev}$ along with other parameters, namely, $\alpha_{ev}$ and $\gamma_{ev}$, which we are typically interested in inferring are all $\sqrt{N}$ consistent. \begin{theorem} Assume that $N\rho_N =\omega(\log^4N)$.
+Partition the parameter vector as $\mu_{ev}=\lrp{\beta_{ev}\T,{\mu_{ev,-\beta}}\T}\T$ and $\hat\mu_{ev}$ accordingly as well.
+Let $\Sigma_{ev,-u}\triangleq $.
+Then, we have $\hat\beta_{ev}-{\bH_{ev}}\T\beta_{ev}=O_\pr(1)$ and